EITalanova/tweets_card/README.md

 # **project Tweets**

+The application is implemented to be able to work with tweet cards.
+Allows you to go from the main page to the page where the full list of cards is located, initially displayed in 3 pieces and with the ability to download even more for easier viewing, Includes the ability to filter by added / not added cards.
+After familiarization, it is possible to add a card to your list by clicking the "Follow" button and also remove a card from the list by clicking the "Following" button.
+Navigation is also implemented for the ability to move from page to page.
+The site is responsive and can be used on multiple devices.</br>

 The project was carried out on the basis **Create React App** </br>
 **Command to run:**
 - Clone the repo